 This includes 24/7 call answering with our virtual assistants, who can also manage payment collection, outbound calling, and much more.
 To learn more about the services Smith.ai has available that could help you delegate your work and build your business even during your time off, contact us today.
 You can call or text (650) 727-6484, email email@example.com or use our live website chat, which is available 24/7.

 We offer month-to-month plans, transparent pricing, and you can select a suite of services that fits your needs.
 You can view our pricing plans now and sign up or start a free trial.
-We also provide 15-minute consultations where our team will work with you to understand your company’s needs and match them with our services and solutions that support them.
-Our consultations are always free.
+We also provide free 30-minute consultations where our team will work with you to understand your company’s needs and match them with our services and solutions that support them.
 Reach out to us or schedule your consultation today.